alexanderkiel/lens-app/README.md

     lein with-profile production compile :all

-## Build a Docker Container
+## Run Lens App with Docker

-This project contains a Dockerfile which builds a container running a [Nginx][7] web server which delivers the static files of the Lens App web application and proxies the backend services.
+There is an automated build of Lens App on [Docker Hub][10] which builds a container running a [Nginx][7] web server which delivers the static files of the Lens App web application and proxies the backend services.

-You have to run `lein with-profile production compile :all` before building the container.
-Building work with

-    docker build -t lens-app .

 The container exposes port 80 and needs three environment variables